etienne1980/headless-CMS/note.md

 now, each time the data are modified in contentful, the webhook is triggered and the application will sync automatically

 4. save

+how to add webhooks in vercel. go to your project -> settings -> git -> deploy hooks